shhudspeth/Insta_Cart_first_order_percentages/README.md

 and not take so long?
 --> Could I add a feature where there were update options?
 I feel like this code is pretty static and I see where it needs to be more flexible, but I don't have the coding chomps for that yet.

-I don't have any fancy "main" functions with __initi__.
-I'm a pretty solid pandas person, so no pandas is a sad day for me.
+I'm a pretty solid pandas person, so no pandas is a sad day for me.That said, I learn quickly!

 I also am not strong on unit-testing.
 I tested my code A LOT using print
 functions: doubling check type, and length of things.
 And then deleted it as it was clutter.

-I have a few "try" and "excepts", but overall,
+I used a few "try" and "excepts", but overall,
 I know have ways to do to build in asserts/assertions and I am interested in learning more about how to do that.
 I think it's counter-intuitive for me to create desired output when I have data to organize.
 I take a discovery